Other people’s words about … why they run

 I turned fifty this past weekend.
 Like most people I know who have turned fifty ahead of me, the milestone left me feeling even more introspective and reflective and wistful (or maudlin? self-absorbed?) than I usually do.

 And the niggling ankle injury certainly didn’t help.

-So here is a metaphor for you: today, I went for a ride on my bike through the vineyards and past the scrub.
+So here is a metaphor for you: today, I went for a ride on my bike.
 I stopped to take the photograph below, because it was such a lovely, sun-dappled, shady spot, and because I already had the caption for the photograph planned.
 It was: ‘Who knows what lies around the next turn?’
 This seemed apt, since the road I was cycling along made a literal turn, and since, at fifty, I’m also at a metaphorical turning point.

 But then, after I’d taken the photograph and got back on my bike, I actually did cycle around the turn … and got repeatedly swooped by a magpie all the rest of the way down the road.

 There’s a lesson in that somewhere, if you’re fifty and feeling maudlin and introspective, right?